yashmanian/Monocular-Visual-Odometry/README.md

 # Monocular Visual Odometry
 ## Overview
 This is a personal project with the objective of developing a custom implementation of Monocular Visual Odometry.
-As of now, existing opencv functions were used to estimate the fundamental matrix, essential matrix and pose recovery.
-However, over time, I hope to add my own implementations of calculating fundamental and essential matrices, along with Nister's 5 point algorithm, and cheirality checks.
 I hope to contribute to this library fairly regularly.
 I will also be generating Doxygen documentation eventually.

 Note
 ----